factor/factor/reference/allocator-full-comparison-20260908/AUDIT.md

 are retained independently of Python harness revisions.

 Completed source `1c1f8ea479` likewise passes 384 native x86 moving-object pairs.
+The callback/alien-large-return failure discovered in that source was corrected by `036a178ab5`; native x86 passes the real C ABI fixture with both rematerialization settings and the final checker.
+Parent full-compiler acceptance subsequently passed candidate `29b4551bb3`.

+The larger native x86 frozen closure then rejected `29b4551bb3`: greedy created a transparent resident fragment with no local operand uses, and GC assignment could not determine its representation while compiling `:SSL=>struct-slot-values`.
+Correction `0045c5586f` preserves the original incoming representation in fragment metadata.
+The exact native method now passes final checked compilation with both rematerialization settings.
+A fresh integrated image and all four full closures are still required before accepting the corrected candidate.
+Failed source29 records are retained in `native-x86-64/candidate29-rejected`.

+The repaired prototype baseline passes all four full checked closures on both
+architectures: 27,289 frozen word objects on x86 and 26,212 on ARM64, with all 26
-It is **not a final accepted freeze**: parent full-compiler chordal/global-ON acceptance found a separate callback/alien-large-return `##peek` failure.
-The owner is repairing that case.
-Earlier successful targeted witnesses remain scoped evidence; they do not override the failing full-suite acceptance gate.
+outputs independently checked.
+Earlier successful targeted witnesses remain scoped evidence; they do not override a failing whole-closure acceptance gate.
 Final fresh-image checks, the matched two-architecture matrix, and separate default bootstrap budget assessment remain required before speed claims.